freenas/freenas-docs/userguide/sharing.rst

 macOS includes the Time Machine feature which can be used to perform automatic back ups.
-In this configuration example, a Time Machine user is configured to backup to an AFP share on a %brand% system.
+In this configuration example, a Time Machine user is configured to back up to an AFP share on a %brand% system.
 The process for creating an authenticated share for a user is the same as creating a Time Machine share for that user.

 To use the Wizard to create an authenticated or Time Machine share, enter the following information, as seen in the example in